 As the mercury breaks 100°F on these hot summer days (or 38°C for those of you on a metric system) a great way to make some tea without heating up your kitchen is to use the power of the sun to make sun tea.

-Sun Tea Recipe
+Containers for Brewing Sun Tea

 I usually make sun tea with various forms of herbal tea.
 Sometimes you can put in a few sprigs of fresh mint as well.